ilvhrbdy/murmur/README.md

 > Hey are you alive?
 ```

-Each option can have its own child state , defined by indentation, that will be executed if this option is selected:
+Each option can have its own child state, defined by indentation, that will be executed only if this option is selected:
 ```
 - How many?
 > Many-many..